The Benefits of Online Children’s Yoga Teacher Training

 escalates any situation.
 Sound can be a wonderful way to engage with the children, so be prepared for opportunities to sing a song or hum a tune in order to subtly and positively adjust the energy at hand.

-• Bringing breathwork into the class at regular intervals is paramount, to either energise or calm the space, depending on what is needed.
+Bringing breathwork into the class at regular intervals is paramount.
+Either energise or calm the space, depending on what is needed.

 “The way I see it, if you want the rainbow, first you gotta put up with the rain.” – Dolly Parton